 Changing your vehicle's starter is a relatively complex operation, but it is within everyone's reach if you follow the instructions and have the right tools.

-Your main difficulty will be gaining access to the starter which sometimes is not obvious and covered by other parts of your engine.
+Your main difficulty will be gaining access to the starter which sometimes is not obvious and covered by other parts from your engine.

 One of the most common problems encountered is a noise; a "clack-clack" sound when starting the engine.
 In most cases, a starter failure is related to a problem with the electrical connection.
 (Electrical harnesses or neiman for example).